NavyaG-lab/Tech-writer/airflow.md

 Let's say you are adding a model called `healbot`.
  - Check that there is a [go pipeline](https://go.nubank.com.br/go/tab/pipeline/history/healbot) for it.
 Someone should have created it via the [`batch-models-python-template`](https://github.com/nubank/batch-models-python-template/) repository.
- - Add the model pipeline as one of the dagãod ependencies
+ - Add the model pipeline as one of the dagão dependencies

     Go to [dagao materials](https://go.nubank.com.br/go/admin/pipelines/dagao/materials?current_tab=materials#), click on `Add Material` choose Package, and then on the configs select: